SignTools/SignTools/FAQ.md

 ## "This app cannot be installed because its integrity could not be verified."

-This error means that the signing process went terribly wrong.
-To debug the problem, install [libimobiledevice](https://libimobiledevice.org/) (for Windows: [imobiledevice-net](https://github.com/libimobiledevice-win32/imobiledevice-net)).
-Download the problematic signed app from your service to your computer, and then attempt to install it on your iOS device:
+This error means that the signature is invalid.
+Is your signing profile valid?
+Is your device's UDID registered with the signing profile?
+To debug this problem, install [libimobiledevice](https://libimobiledevice.org/) (for Windows: [imobiledevice-net](https://github.com/libimobiledevice-win32/imobiledevice-net)).
+Download the problematic signed app from your service to your computer, then attempt to install it on your iOS device:

 ```bash
 ideviceinstaller -i app.ipa